eduardstan/telemonitoring-wearable-devices-review/docs/REVIEW_PROTOCOL.md

 - **IEEE Xplore**: Data was downloaded in **RIS format**, including "Citation and Abstract" details.
 Since IEEE Xplore limits downloads to 100 records per page, the data was split into multiple files (e.g., `topic_1_100_records.ris`, `topic_101_201_records.ris`).
   - Search was conducted via: [IEEE Xplore Advanced Search](https://ieeexplore.ieee.org/search/advanced).

-All data was downloaded by topic on **Sept 6th, 2024**, and stored in the `/data/raw/` directory.
+All data was downloaded by topic on **Sept 20th, 2024**, and stored in the `/data/raw/` directory.
 The raw data is organized according to PRISMA’s principles of systematic, transparent, and reproducible research.

 #### 3. **Screening Process**
-- The initial screening was conducted based on each retrieved paper's **title** and **abstract**.
+The screening process was conducted according to PRISMA principles and included the following steps:
-- Studies unrelated to healthcare or that did not focus on telemonitoring and wearable devices were excluded.
+- **Title and Abstract Screening**: Initial screening based on the **title** and **abstract** fields.
+Studies that were irrelevant to healthcare or that did not address telemonitoring and wearable devices were excluded.
-- Inclusion criteria were developed based on the study objectives and topics of interest (e.g., AI, interoperability).
-- The full text of each paper that passed the initial screening was then assessed for eligibility.
+- **Full-Text Review**: Eligible studies that passed the initial screening were further evaluated by their full-text for inclusion based on predefined criteria.
+- **Inclusion/Exclusion Criteria**:
+  - Inclusion of studies that focused on telemonitoring, wearable devices, and at least one of the refined subtopics.
+  - Exclusion of studies outside healthcare or that did not discuss relevant technological, legal, or usability aspects.

 #### 4. **Data Management**
-- Raw records from each database were stored in the `/data/raw/` folder, organized by database and topic.
+- Data was stored in the `/data/raw/` folder, with subfolders for each database and subtopic.
-- RIS and NBIB formats were used to store bibliographic data, ensuring compatibility with reference management tools like Zotero.
-- The data was then parsed and deduplicated using custom Python scripts to clean the dataset before analysis.
+- **Fields Used for Parsing**: The **selected**, **required**, and **optional** fields for parsing data were explicitly defined in `/code/config.py`, and all parsers adhered to these field mappings.
+- Parsed data was stored in the `/data/parsed/` folder in CSV format.
+- Deduplication was performed using the fields defined in `/code/config.py`, and the cleaned, deduplicated data was stored in `/data/deduplicated/`.

 #### 5. **PRISMA Compliance**
 This systematic review follows the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines to ensure transparency and rigor in the review process.
 A PRISMA flow diagram documents the study selection process, including records retrieved, screened, and excluded.